 We live in uncertain times.
 Volatility in terms of market, business, and customer needs is here to stay.
-So, we must ask ourselves how do we plan for a future that keeps on changing?
+Thus, we must ask ourselves how do we plan for a future that keeps on changing?
 One answer is composable architecture.
-This article will discuss the importance of composability and how to use composable architecture to help organizations transform and keep up with change.
+This article discusses the importance of composability and how to use composable architecture to help organizations transform and keep up with change.

 Architecture that is composed